marcellino-ornelas/create-components-react/README.md

     export default App;

 This is the code we have just editted in `.ccr/templates/component/component.dot`.
 You can edit to file however you want to fit your needs while developing with react.

+To add your own custom packages.
+Create a folder inside the `templates/` folder.
+The name can be anything you want but its important to remember that this name is what the package is gonna be called.

+In this example we are going to create a `storage` package that will help us create a mobx store.
+Create A folder called `storage`.
+Next create a file called `storage.dot`.

+    RepoFolder/
+    | - .ccr/
+        | - templates/
+            | - component/
+            | - index/
+            | - functional/
+            | - style/
+            | - test/
+            |
+            | - storage/
+            |   |- storage.dot
+            |
+            | - settings.json

+Inside of `storage/storage.dot` add the following code.

+    const

+To create a component with our additional package.
+Execute this line in your command line.

+    react-component create -p storage App

+This will create:

+    App/
+    |
+    | - App.js
+    | - App.css
+    | - index.js
+    | - storage.js

 <!-- ## Create
 CAC DSV